dillonforrest/startup/_posts/2015-01-07-month-2-december-2014-wrapup.md

 I'm definitely a bit frustrated about still searching.
 However, I also accept that it might take some time.

 One of the cofounders at my previous <a href="http://triplelift.com/" target="_blank">company</a>, Shaun Zacharia, said that it took him and his partner maybe a full year before they really hit something meaningful.
 Years later, his venture is growing, hiring, selling, and raising capital.
+Although it didn't work out between myself and Shaun's company, I am genuinely excited about Shaun's accomplishments.

 (Aside: Shaun gave me a lot of support as I was on my way out of his company to try to start my own.
 Thanks Shaun!)

 I probably remember Shaun's words every day now to stay calm.
 Slow and steady wins the race.
 These things could take years.

 # Things I did well

-## Better blog posts
+#### Better blog posts

 I wrote two blog posts last month which were much better received than all my previous posts.
 One was a <a href="http://www.dillonforrest.com/startup/i-cant-make-money-from-local-small-businesses/" target="_blank">lengthy post</a> explaining why I didnt feel I could make money off of local small businesses. <a href="http://www.dillonforrest.com/startup/can-i-compete-with-an-existing-idea/" target="_blank">Another</a> contemplated the notion of competing with existing ideas rather than creating new ideas.

+I consider blog posts part of my work.
+I try dedicating less than an hour per post.
+My hope is that my blog will not only help give me credibility as an entrepreneur but also allow me chances to reflect and learn faster.

-## Better perspective
+#### Better perspective

 One of the cool things to happen last month was meeting <a href="https://twitter.com/johnbpetersen" target="_blank">John Petersen</a>.
-He was gracious enough to listen to my startup woes and commented that it seemed I wasn't passionate about any particular problem.
+He was gracious enough to listen to my startup woes and suggested that I wasn't passionate about a particular problem.
 He interpreted it as a reason why I couldn't validate product ideas very easily.

 Immediately I realized John was correct.
-My passion is web development.
-My original goal was to help people ship web applications faster.
-It's a semantic argument at this point, but I'd argue that my passion and original goals are more aligned with coming up with solutions rather than solving a specific problem.
+My passion is web development and building things.
+My original goal was to help people ship web applications faster, to build things better.
+It's a semantic argument at this point, but I'd argue that my passion and original goals are more aligned with composing solutions rather than solving a specific problem.

 Frankly, when your main interest is programming, the easiest way to make money with your interests is simply to start a consultancy, which simply isn't an acceptable outcome for me right now.
 I want to decouple the relationship between the time I put in and the money I get out.
 I want to sell products, not labor.

-Programming is cool because you can build solutions, but programming itself doesnt show you all the problems that need to be solved.
+Programming is cool because you can build solutions, but programming itself doesnt show you all the problems that necessitate these solutions.
 There are certainly opportunities within software development itself, such as dev tools, but I'd say that programming generally is difficult to turn into a product.

+# Things I learned

+#### Don't piss people off

+In cold-emailing people for the single-page apps idea, I searched Hacker News's Who's Hiring thread for all American companies using AngularJS but not located in San Fransisco or New York.
+I figured these companies weren't bombarded with enough emails to ignore my own cold email.

+Although I did connect with a few people this way, I also pissed off a few others.
+I can see why they were upset about me cold-emailing them about a product idea when they posted looking for job applicants.
+I should be more cognizant in the future.

 # Numbers